K-Song/Date_Calculator/README.md

 # Date_Calculator
-To calculate number of days between two dates
+To calculate number of days between two dates.\n
 Feel free to test it and leave your feedbacks.